cilium/cilium/pkg/loadbalancer/experimental/README.md

 ClusterMesh services and backends are essentially the same as those coming from Kubernetes and do not require any special handling.

+One notable requirement for ClusterMesh is the need to prune non-global services before ClusterMesh-sourced services are initialized.
+See cf4279c68202bae83917b65b8e7da21e20869def for context.
+Yet unclear how to cleanly implement this.
+The reconciler currently won't perform the Prune() operation if there are any pending initializers.

 ### ServiceCache replacement

 ServiceCache in addition to merging Services with Endpoints and forwarding as events to a